-Alan and Kimberly fell in love in 2007 while Kimberly was living in Newport, RI. " The funny part is I hired Alan’s company to refurbish my 3,200 sq ft home I had just purchased.
-I had vowed I would never move back to NY!”
+Alan and Kimberly fell in love in 2007 while Kimberly was living in Newport, RI. " The funny part is I hired Alan’s company to refurbish my 3,200 sq. ft home that I just purchased and I vowed I would never move back to NY!”
 Ultimately, Kimberly returned to Hoosick Falls to be with Alan.
 Because of her passion for working in the guest service industry, she opened Nirvana Day Spa.
-Today Kimberly cannot imagine living anywhere else.
+Today, Kimberly cannot imagine living anywhere else.

 In 2011 Kimberly and Alan acquired Saratoga Horse and Carriage Co.
 Two years after they bought Saratoga Horse and Carriage, a bride and groom requested their services at a historic wedding barn in the Hudson Region.
 As Kimberly steered the horse-drawn carriage onto the property, she drove straight through the gates of serendipity.
-Their dreams shifted into focus and the couple realized their next step.
-Their passion for working with horses and brides led them to their biggest dream yet - opening The Wedding Barn at Lakota’s Farm.
+Their dream shifted into focus and the couple realized their next step, harnessing their passion for working with horses and brides culminating with the opening the Wedding Barn at Lakota’s Farm.

-Just about every element accompanied by its own story, each weaved together in Kimberly's fantasy and materialized in The Wedding Barn as it stands today.
-The logo and beautifully handcrafted sign that hangs behind the bar, were both a creation by local wood artist Ryan Warner.
+Just about every element has its own story, each weaved together in Kimberly's imagination and materialized in the Wedding Barn as it stands today.
+The logo and beautifully handcrafted sign that hangs behind the bar, were both a creation of local wood artist Ryan Warner.
 "It was everything we were dreaming of."
-The vintage mismatched china and glasses one of Kimberly's most prized collections.
+The vintage mismatched china and glasses are one of Kimberly's most prized collections and the search for more treasure is never ending.
 "Everywhere we go I ask, 'Honey, can we stop here for old China'?"

 The Naming of Lakota’s Farm